 What are we planning in relation to COP26?

-This year’s competition invites anyone with a link to Scotland to submit entries under the broad theme ‘The Climate Crisis from the frontline’.
-Entries should aim to fulfil any or all of the following aims:
+The core content for the exhibition will be based on entries to our 2020-21 photo competition, which invited anyone with a link to Scotland to submit entries under the broad theme ‘The Climate Crisis from the frontline’.
+Entries had to fulfil any or all of the following aims:

 - To share stories of those most impacted by the climate crisis in countries and regions of the world that have done least to cause it